Meta-Learning an In-Context Transformer Model of Human Higher Visual Cortex: Technical Appendices and Supplementary Material

 \subsection{Implementation details}

 \paragraph{Network architecture.} Our \bvisiclws model architecture comprises three main components:

-\begin{enumerate} \item \textbf{Input projection.} We concatenate each image embedding with its scalar neural response and pass it through a single‐layer MLP to align the two modalities into a unified internal feature space. \item \textbf{Transformer encoder.} A stack of 20 self‐attention layers integrates information across all support examples (plus learnable tokens), capturing contextual relationships and the relative importance of each in‐context sample.
+\begin{enumerate} \item \textbf{Input projection.} An input projection MLP layer is applied to each token individually, which maps the stimulus semantics and voxel activation into an embedding.
+In detail, we concatenate each image embedding with its scalar neural response and pass it through a single‐layer MLP to align the two modalities into a unified internal feature space. \item \textbf{Transformer encoder.} A stack of 20 self‐attention layers integrates information across all support examples (plus learnable tokens), capturing contextual relationships and the relative importance of each in‐context sample.
 We adopt best practices and utilize SwiGLU activation paired with pre-normalization in the attention block.
-We utilize 10 heads in each multi-head self attention. \item \textbf{Weight prediction.} The aggregated representation is fed through another single‐layer MLP that outputs a weight vector, which is then used to linearly combine unknown‐image embeddings to produce the final neural response predictions. \end{enumerate}
+We utilize 10 heads in each multi-head self attention. \item \textbf{Weight prediction.} The [CLS] token from the final layer goes through an MLP to output a hyperweight which is used to parameterize the final encoder.
+In detail, the aggregated representation is fed through another single‐layer MLP that outputs a weight vector, which is then used to linearly combine unknown‐image embeddings to produce the final neural response predictions. \end{enumerate}

 The CLIP‐based variant (encoding dimension $E=512$) contains approximately 97.2 M parameters; DINO ($E=768$) and SIGLIP ($E=1152$) variants comprise roughly 112 M and 130 M parameters, respectively.

 \paragraph{Model training.} Training is implemented in PyTorch on eight NVIDIA RTX 6000 Ada GPUs (48 GB each).
 We optimize using AdamW (decoupled weight decay $1\times10^{-4}$) with an initial learning rate of $1\times10^{-3}$, which decays to $1\times10^{-5}$ via a ReduceLROnPlateau scheduler (factor 0.1, patience 5 epochs, cooldown 2 epochs, threshold 1e-4).
 Mini-batches randomly sample an in-context support set of 100 images in the first pretraining stage, and randomly sample between 30 and 500 in-context support images in the second context extension stage and the third finetuning stages.
 Each training stage runs for up to 100 epochs with early stopping based on validation loss (patience: 5 epochs).
 The training batch size is 80.
 We allocate 20\% of the test set data for validation.